Bayern Munich news: ‘I was very p*ssed off’ - Serge Gnabry reveals father’s ban on move to Bundesliga giants | Goal.com

 Fresh from the greatest game of his young career 14 years on, the Germany winger caught the attention of Europe in midweek as he scored a blistering four goals as Bayern dismantled Tottenham 7-2 away from home in the Champions League.

-Initially, though, the attacker had his dreams for playing for the Bundesliga giants quashed by his father.
+Initially, though, the attacker had his dreams of playing for the Bundesliga giants quashed by his father.

 “Oh man, I was very p*ssed off back then.
 I was angry and I cried.
 But my dad's opinion was irreversible,” he told Bild.